MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 1. In the **Crash analyzer** tool, click the **Analyze** (![The 'Analyze' icon](./index-images/analyze-icon.png)) button (or press **Ctrl+Enter**).

    This loads the source maps that correspond to the source modules, and attempts to unminify any stack frames for which JavaScript or TypeScript source content was contained in the source map.
-Additionally, if the source content was contained for a frame, clicking on the frame will open that source content in the **Sources** tool and highlight the line in question:
+Additionally, if the source content was contained for a frame, clicking on the frame opens that source content in the **Sources** tool and highlights the line in question:

    ![Unminified code file and line of code accessed by clicking in the right-hand pane of the "Crash analyzer" tab](./index-images/code-displayed-from-right-pane.png)